felixneussel/bilvel_miqp_qp_solver/README.md

-This project is part of my Bachelor thesis.
+This work-in-process project is part of my Bachelor thesis.
 I implemented solvers for bilevel optimization problems with a mixed-integer quadratic leader problem and a quadratic follower problem.
 They are implementations from the algorithms proposed by Thomas Kleinert, Verkonika Grimm and Martin Schmidt in the paper "Outer approximation techniques for the global opimization of mixed-integer quadratic bilevel problems".

 Concretely, the algorithms solve problems of the form